 If you need to bug out or pack light, then you’ll want to embrace any gear that can serve multiple uses.

 Poncho Shelters (Tarp Shelters)

 That’s why I have a Military Poncho in my Get Home Bag (GHB) and have one in each of my vehicles.
-If I’m somewhere and it starts raining, I whip out the Poncho and, BAM, there’s my rain coat.
-If things go real bad, and I’m walking home, the poncho can act as a shelter or tent.
+If I’m somewhere and it starts raining, I whip out the Poncho and, BAM, there’s my raincoat.
+If things go really bad, and I’m walking home, the poncho can act as a shelter or tent.

-Before we get to far into this post, I should mention that you don’t have to use a Military Poncho, a decent tarp can act as a tent, but keep in mind, that a tarp might look really strange for every day rain gear.
+Before we get too far into this post, I should mention that you don’t have to use a Military Poncho, a decent tarp can act as a tent, but keep in mind, that a tarp might look really strange for every day rain gear.

 “But, John, we already have a tent….”

-I don’t know what’s happened in the tent industry, but every tent I see these days, is a bright orange or yellow color.
+I don’t know what’s happened in the tent industry, but every tent I see these days is a bright orange or yellow color.
 You might want to use a sizable camouflage tarp to cover that brightly colored tent.

-If it’s raining you may want wrap up in your poncho or tarp to stay dry, or to erect a shelter, where you have a view of the approach to your camp site.
+If it’s raining you may want to wrap up in your poncho or tarp to stay dry or to erect a shelter, where you have a view of the approach to your campsite.

 Yes, I did use my children’s jungle gym, since we have no mature trees in our back yard.
 This does prove that you can practice your outdoor skills without leaving your yard!

-I typically like to tie my paracord to an anchor point like a tree (ok ok..or a jungle gym), then push a loop of cord through one of the grommets and insert a twig in to the loop, then repeat on the other side of the poncho.
+I typically like to tie my paracord to an anchor point like a tree (ok ok..or a jungle gym), then push a loop of cord through one of the grommets and insert a twig into the loop, then repeat on the other side of the poncho.

-Normally I would tie the hood area shut to prevent precipitation entering my cozy shelter, but it was really hot, so in that case I leave it open to vent heat, like a gable vent.
+Normally I would tie the hood area shut to prevent precipitation entering my cozy shelter, but it was really hot, so in that case, I leave it open to vent heat, like a gable vent.

-Poncho Shelter 2
+Poncho Shelter 2 : Pup Tent Style 2

 This is a variation of the pup tent style of Poncho Shelter 1.